DokimiCU/Exile/README.md

 -ropes don't go through air temp
 -air temp needs to spread better in open spaces.
 -partly cooked/smelted etc should save progress in meta for inventory (otherwise they can be reset)

+Artifacts:
+-airboat collision allows going into things, dig pointer is out of line with crosshairs

 Crafting (Rubenwardy)
 -crafting when full inventory should drop crafts that don't fit inventory.